 Disneyland Paris Crowd Calendars & Peak Pricing

 There aren't any good Disneyland Paris crowd calendars out there, but Disneyland Paris provides a calendar of "peak" times for one of their special booking offers that may be useful, This calendar should also be helpful for identifying the time when prices are best.
 Flight prices are likely to vary along the same trend as hotel prices.

 Events at Disneyland Paris

 Disneyland Paris celebrates Halloween (approximately in October) and Christmas (approximately in November and December).
-Additionally, they are (as of the initial writing of this post) in the middle of their 25th Anniversary celebration.
+Additionally, they recently concluded their 25th Anniversary celebration.

 Weather at Disneyland Paris